threefoldfoundation/www_threefold_farming/content/page/about/features/feature1/feature1.md

 title: Not Decentralized
 ---

-More than 80% of today’s Internet capacity is centralized and controlled by just a handful of companies
+More than 80% of today’s Internet infrastructure and 60% of its network is controlled by just a handful of companies.